Sunderland Greyhound Stadium: Recent history

 David Mullins and Ted Soppitt arrived as trainers in 1991 and the first ever Sunday greyhound racing fixture was held during 1992.
 Trainer Harry Williams won the Scottish Greyhound Derby with New Level in 1993.

 The ownership has changed hands several times; first Lloyd Milligan ran the track and then Dodds and Stephenson came into part ownership with Williams before Kevin Wilde became the latest owner in 1994.
 Wilde had been involved in the takeover of Brough Park, where Williams now returned to take up training again.
 Jimmy Nunn arrived as the new Racing Manager from Sheffield.

 Sunderland gained a lucrative BAGS contract before William Hill made it clear they were looking to invest into the greyhound industry influenced by the 'New Deal'.
 Following negotiations with Wilde, they agreed the purchase Sunderland for £9.4 million in September 2002.
 Wilde remained as the Director of greyhound stadia following the William Hill purchase of Brough Park one year later.
 The track was voted "Northern Greyhound Track of the Year" by the British Greyhound Racing Board in 2005.

 Following the departure of Kevin Wilde, William Hill appointed Joe O'Donnell as Director of Stadia.
 In May 2017 the Arena Racing Company (ARC) acquired both Sunderland Greyhound Stadium and Newcastle Greyhound Stadium from William Hill.

 The annual UK William Hill festival of racing was the principal event at the track, the meeting included the William Hill Grand Prix and William Hill Classic and was shown live on Sky Sports.
 In 2018 the stadium signed a deal with their parent company ARC to race every Tuesday afternoon, Wednesday evening, Thursday lunchtime and Sunday lunchtime.

 In 2021, the William Hill Grand Prix returned but was renamed to the Arena Racing Company Grand Prix and it was downgraded to a Category 2 event.
+In 2022, the stadium owners ARC signed a long term deal with Entain for media rights, starting in January 2024.